codeforamerica/tofu-modules-aws-vpc/README.md

 This module sets up a standard VPC with public and private subnets, NAT gateway(s), service endpoints, and routing.

-Creates endpoints for the following services: EC2, GuardDuty, S3, SSM
+Creates endpoints for the following services: EC2, ECR, GuardDuty, S3, and SSM

 ## Usage